Subject Summary - The Fermi Paradox and the Tape Recorder of Life

 • L refers to the length of time that a civilization remains detectable.

-The first problem with using applying the Drake equation in a useful way is that we don't know the values of any of the terms besides R and fp.
-We lack the ability to characterize exoplanets to the degree necessary to determine whether any of them have habitable conditions, while our understanding of our own evolutionary and cultural history is insufficient to determine the likelihood of any given planet developing life, intelligence, or advanced technology, nor do we know how long civilizations are supposed to last for.
+The main problem is that we don't know the values of any of the terms besides R and fp.
+We don't know enough about exoplanets to determine whether any of them are habitable, while our understanding of our own evolutionary and cultural history is insufficient to determine the likelihood of any given planet developing life, intelligence, or advanced technology.
+Nor do we know how long civilizations are supposed to last for.

-However, there is a simple (non-rigorous) solution: just wildly guess all of the factors that you can't determine!
-Frank Drake certainly did this, and he and his colleagues' best guess as of 1961 was as follows:
+However, there is a simple[citation needed] solution: just wildly guess all the terms that you don't know!
+Frank Drake gave this a shot, and he and his colleagues' best guess as of 1961 was as follows:

 • R = 1